meth-project/webpack-boilerplate/README.md

 Script | Description
 ---|---
 `yarn web` | Starts the development server on port `3000`.
-`yarn web:build` | Builds your app, and any implicit vendored libraries.
+`yarn web:test` | Builds your app for the test environment.
-`yarn web:serve` | Serves the production build on port `3001`.
+`yarn web:prod` | Builds your app for the prod environment.

 ## TODO